gustavnavar/Grid.Blazor/docs/blazor_odata/Excel_export.md

-## Blazor client-side with OData back-end
+## Blazor WASM with OData back-end

 # Export to Excel